-Leases: We commenced operations in 1986 by purchasing properties from certain subsidiaries of UHS and immediately leasing the properties back to the respective subsidiaries.
-Most of the leases were entered into at the time we commenced operations and provided for initial terms of 13 to 15 years with up to six additional 5-year renewal terms.
-The current base rentals and lease and renewal terms for each of the three hospital facilities leased to wholly-owned subsidiaries of UHS are provided below.
-The base rents are paid monthly and each lease also provides for additional or bonus rents which are computed and paid on a quarterly basis based upon a computation that compares current quarter revenue to a corresponding quarter in the base year.
-The three hospital leases with wholly-owned subsidiaries of UHS are unconditionally guaranteed by UHS and are cross-defaulted with one another.
+Leases: We commenced operations in 1986 by purchasing certain properties from subsidiaries of UHS and immediately leasing the properties back to the respective subsidiaries.
+The base rentals and lease and renewal terms for each of the hospitals leased to subsidiaries of UHS as of January 1, 2023, are provided below.
+The base rents are paid monthly.
+The lease on McAllen Medical Center also provides for bonus rent which is paid quarterly based upon a computation that compares the hospital's current quarter revenue to a corresponding quarter in the base year.
+The hospital leases with subsidiaries of UHS, with the exception of the lease on Clive Behavioral Health Hospital (which is operated by UHS in a joint venture with an unrelated third party), are unconditionally guaranteed by UHS and are cross-defaulted with one another.
+The lease for the Clive facility is guaranteed on a several basis by UHS (52%) and Catholic Health Initiatives-lowa (48%).

-The combined revenues generated from the leases on the three hospital facilities leased to wholly-owned subsidiaries of UHS accounted for approximately 22% of our consolidated revenue for the five years ended December 31, 2020 (approximately 22%, 22% and 21% for the years ended December 31, 2020, 2019 and 2018 respectively).
-In addition to these three UHS hospital facilities, we have nineteen hospitals, MOBs, FEDs that are either wholly or jointly-owned by us that include tenants which are subsidiaries or joint ventures of UHS.
-The aggregate revenues generated from UHS-related tenants comprised approximately 32% of our consolidated revenue for the five years ended December 31, 2020 (approximately 33%, 31% and 30% for the years ended December 31, 2020, 2019 and 2018, respectively).
+The combined revenues generated from the leases on the three acute care and three behavioral health care hospital facilities leased to subsidiaries of UHS at December 31, 2022, accounted for approximately 26% of our consolidated revenues for the year ended December 31, 2022.
+The combined revenues generated from the leases on the three acute care and one behavioral health care hospital facilities leased to subsidiaries of UHS at December 31, 2021, (McAllen Medical Center, Wellington Regional Medical Center, Inland Valley Campus of Southwest Healthcare and Clive Behavioral Health), before giving effect to the December 31, 2021 asset purchase and sale agreement with UHS and certain of its affiliates, which was amended during the first quarter of 2022, as discussed below, accounted for approximately 23% of our consolidated revenue for the five years ended December 31, 2021 (approximately 25%, and 22% for the years ended December 31, 2021 and 2020, respectively).
+In addition to the six UHS hospital facilities, we have twenty properties consisting of MOBs (including one that is under construction and expected to be completed in March, 2023) and FEDs that are either wholly or jointly-owned by us that include, or will include, tenants which are subsidiaries of UHS.
+The aggregate revenues generated from UHS-related tenants comprised approximately 34% of our consolidated revenue for the five years ended December 31, 2022 (approximately 40%, 37% and 33% for the years ended December 31, 2022, 2021 and 2020, respectively).